-The venue for it all is Aintree Racecourse, which is in Liverpool, England.
-The meeting lasts over 3 days, starting on the Thursday and concluding on the Saturday, with the feature racing taking place on the final day.
-The National has been run since 1839 and is now a part of the British sporting calendar, attracting massive of horse racing fans and people who aren’t particularly interested in the sport alike.
+The venue for the meeting is Aintree Racecourse, which is in Liverpool, England.
+The meeting lasts for three days, starting on the Thursday and concluding on the Saturday, with the feature racing taking place on the final day.
+The National has been run since 1839 and is now an integral part of the British sporting calendar, attracting a mass of horse racing fans and also people who aren’t usually interested in the sport.

 Grand National Festival Major Races

 Look beyond the big race itself at Aintree and you will find a top class National Hunt meeting that is packed full of great races that will get the pulses racing and hopefully the wallets bulging.
 Here we run through all the biggest races to watch and bet on during the three day Grand National Festival.